hbrt-rdzk/pacman-game/README.md

 PacMan game created with multithread approach, using swing library.

-Game contains score checking, UI, four AI driven ghosts and is controlled by users input.
+Game contains score checking, UI, four AI driven ghosts and pacman, controlled by users input.

+Project is supported for java 8 and later.

 ## To run:

-`javac src/Main.java`

-`java src/Main`
+`mvn clean compile exec:java`